hot-meal/javascript-best-practices/README.md

 ### Use consistent capitalization

-JavaScript is untyped, capitalisation tells you a lot about your variables, functions, etc.
+Capitalisation tells you a lot about your variables, functions, etc.

-These rules are subjective, so just be consistent.

 **Bad:**